MHC-FA23-CS341CV/computer-vision-final-project-climateteam/README.md

-# Leaf Doctors - Computer Vision Project
+# Leaf Doctors - COMSC 341-CV Computer Vision Final Project

 ## Project Description

-Welcome to Leaf Doctors, a computer vision project developed as the final assignment for COMSC 341-CV (Computer Vision) course.
+Welcome to Leaf Doctors, a computer vision project developed as the final assignment for COMSC 341-CV (Computer Vision) course taught by Professor Melody Su.
 The goal of Leaf Doctors is to assist users in determining the health status of a leaf captured through images.
 The project achieves this by employing Sobel edge detection for image enhancement, leaf segmentation for isolating the leaf from the background, and a machine learning model for health classification.

 ## Team Information